szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 </tr>
 <tr>
 <td>Scenario Outline</td>
-<td>A sheet, like for a Scenario, but with an Examples section.</td>
+<td>A sheet (like for a Scenario) but with an Examples section.</td>
 </tr>
 <tr>
 <td>Scenario Outline Examples</td>
-<td>Start a line with a cell containing `Examples:`.
-You can use the next cell to specify a title for the examples block (optional).
-You can also add lines with tags directly before this line.
-The examples table can be specified as Excel cells, but they need to be "indented" by one column, ie. the first cell has to be left empty.
-You can specify multiple examples block for a scenario outline.
+<td>To define scenario outline examples, start a row with a cell containing `Examples:`.
+Use the next cell to specify a title for the examples block (optional).
+If you want to define tags, do so on the previous row.<br>The example data needs to be indented by one column (i.e. the first cell must be empty) and should contain a header with the names of the placeholders.
+You can define multiple examples block for a scenario outline.
 ![Scenario Outline Examples](http://www.specflow.org/media/sfp_excel/excel-feature-examples.png)
 </td>
 </tr>
 <tr>
 <td>Comments</td>
-<td>Although you can put helper calculations and comments to multiple places and sheets (see above), you can also mark an Excel row explicitly as comment, by starting the first non-empty cell with `#`.</td>
+<td>You can explicitly mark a row as a comment by starting the first non-empty cell with `#`.</td>
 </tr>
 </tbody>
 </table>